Tackling the Non-IID Issue in Heterogeneous Federated Learning by Gradient Harmonization: Proposed Method

 \subsection{Tackling the Non-IID Issue by Gradient Harmonization}

 Motivated by intuitive insights on gradient conflicts in FL, we propose FedGH, a simple yet effective method, to tackle the non-IID issue by gradient harmonization.
-FedGH proceeds as follows: (1) First, FedGH recalculates average gradient vectors $G_t = (g_t^1, g_t^2, …, g_t^K)$ based on uploaded local models $W_t = (w_t^1, w_t^2, …, w_t^K)$.
-For client $k$, $g_t^k = \frac{1}{\eta} (w_t^k - w_t)$, where $w_t$ is the global model and $\eta$ is the learning rate.
-Note that gradients from distinct layers are flattened to a 1-d vector.
-(2) FedGH computes the cosine similarity between each gradient vector pair ($g_t^i$, $g_t^j$), $\forall i \neq j$.
+FedGH proceeds as follows: (1) FedGH first computes the cosine similarity between each gradient vector pair ($g_t^i$, $g_t^j$), $\forall i \neq j$.
 If the value is negative, indicating an obtuse angle between two gradient vectors, a gradient conflict between clients $i$ and $j$ is identified.
-(3) For each conflicting gradient pair ($g_t^i$, $g_t^j$), FedGH executes harmonization by projecting $g_t^i$ and $g_t^j$ onto each other's orthogonal planes as follows:
+(2) For each conflicting gradient pair ($g_t^i$, $g_t^j$), FedGH executes harmonization by projecting $g_t^i$ and $g_t^j$ onto each other's orthogonal planes as follows: Where $\widetilde G_t = (\widetilde g_t^1, \widetilde g_t^2, …, \widetilde g_t^K)$ is a duplicate of $G_t$.
+Finally, the server aggregates the updated local gradients to acquire the global model.
+The complete FedGH procedure is detailed in Algorithm \ref{Pseudocode}.